 The lower section of the main window contains a number of buttons:

 - Record – begins logging all keypresses.
 Recording begins automatically on launching the program.
 The keystroke information is recorded to the log file specified in the «Settings» window.

 - Stop – stops recording.

 - View LOG – launches the application to view keyboard activity.

 - Settings – opens program settings window.
-(Button active when logging is stopped)
+(The button is only active when logging is stopped)

 - Help – opens the help file.

 - Exit – stops recording and closes the application.

-In the center of the window, you can view recording start time, length of recording from program launch, the total number of keys pressed and the logged application caption.
+In the center of the window, you can see when recording started, duration of recording, the total number of keys pressed and the logged application caption.

-The «Settings» window contains the file path for recording all keyboard activity, options to automatically launch the program on starting Windows and display the icon in the System Tray, the shortcut key combination to open the main window and other options.
+The «Settings» window contains the file path for recording all keyboard activity, options to automatically launch the program on Windows start and display the icon in the System Tray, the keyboard shortcut to open the main window and other options.

 List of program files

 Keyboard Tracer consists of two executables:

 - Keyboard Logger (the «Logger.exe» file) is used to record all keypresses (to record all keyboard activity, the files required are: Logger.exe and Keyboard.dll)

-- Keyboard Tracer («Tracer.exe» file) is used to view recorded activity.
-New version do not use the logger.exe file.
+- Keyboard Tracer (the «Tracer.exe» file) is used to view recorded activity.
+The new version do not require the logger.exe file for that.

 - Keyboard.chm – the help file that describes the operation of the program

-- Keyboard.dll – system file where keypresses are tracked
+- Keyboard.dll – the system file where keypresses are tracked

-- Logger.exe – program file that performs the keypress recording
+- Logger.exe – the program file that performs the keypress recording

-- Readme.txt – text file containing the program description
+- Readme.txt – the text file containing the program description

-- Tracer.exe – utility for viewing keyboard activity
+- Tracer.exe – the utility for viewing keyboard activity

 How does Keyboard Logger work?